privacybydesign/irma-documentation/yivi-docs/blog/2026-06-22-yivi-8-0-crypto-agility/index.md

 1. **The frontend is now protocol- and format-independent.** Adding mdoc, a new OpenID flavor, or any future credential format is now a Go change.
 The Flutter UI stays the same — it consumes session snapshots, not a credential type.
 2. **End-to-end testing runs in Go.** Disclosure flow tests exercise the real session machinery as integration tests in irmago, without spinning up a Flutter test harness.
 Feedback that used to take minutes takes seconds.

-IRMA did not go away in this refactor — it became one protocol among several.
-Idemix-based credentials flow through the same schemaless session layer as SD-JWT credentials, just with a different `Protocol` tag and a different signing path.
-Existing IRMA integrations keep working unchanged.

-EUDI credentials are stored encrypted at rest in a SQLCipher-backed database alongside the existing IRMA storage, and the rest of the app — credential cards, activity logs, disclosure prompts — was reshaped to work without an IRMA scheme so it can render any of them.

 ## End-to-end on open standards